ahmetakif/Arduino-Bluetooth-Rc-Car/README.md

 # Arduino-Bluetooth-Rc-Car
 I made this car from a cheap rc car.
 Can be controlled with an infrared TV remote or with an smart phone via bluetooth.

+So this project has to versions:
+ Bluetooht controlled,
+ İnfrared controlled.

+This repository is for bluetooht version.

+Click this link for infrared version:

 Materials to use:
 - Arduino uno clone,
 - Hc-06 bluetooth module,